dpetrosy/Instigate_Robotics_projects/README.md

 Here are 3 small projects that I've done during a programming course for the beginner at Instigate Robotics.
 * 3d model developed in FreeCAD at our choice
 * KTurtle programming tasks
-* Develop a game in Scratch of our choice
+* Develop a game in Scratch at our choice

 ## 🛠️ FreeCAD